sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 |Administrator | |
 |Guest | |

-Enumerating on the port that actually had something to it, **5985**, I did find a tool that we can use in conjunction that open port: https://github.com/Hackplayers/evil-winrm
+From here I started on the port that actually had something to it, **5985**.
+I did find a tool that I can use in conjunction that open port: [Evil-WinRM](https://github.com/Hackplayers/evil-winrm).

-Manually bruteforcing through all the combinations of credentials is what I deemed the most efficient at the time, and we did end up getting some success:
+Manually bruteforcing through all the combinations of credentials is what I deemed the most efficient at the time, and I did end up getting some success:

 ```console
 root@endeavour:~/htb/heist/evil-winrm# ./evil-winrm.rb -i 10.10.10.149 -u Chase -p 'Q4)sJu\Y8qz*A3?d'